danyaberezun/KEEPs/README.md

 4. [Dotty PR 1](https://github.com/lampepfl/dotty/pull/5736), [Dotty PR
     2](https://github.com/lampepfl/dotty/pull/6398)

-# Algorithm
+# Bounds inference algorithm

+This algorithm is aimed to infer bounds for type parameters based on the operational information about the types.

+Input of the algorithm is a set of type intersections that is known to have a value in the specific node of the control-flow graph.
+Output of the algorithm is a set of bounds for type parameters used in types in the intersections (or more generally, reachable in this node of the control-flow graph).

-The algorithm arises when we would like to intersect types (locally).
-It aims to specialize all the types in the intersection based on the information that there is the value with the intersected type.
-This algorithm could be merged with the smart-casting as it infers the required information.
-The Algorithm consists of two parts, generation of subtyping and equality constraints and their resolution.
+This algorithm could be merged with the smart-casting as it also infers the bound for the real type as well as for type parameters.
+The algorithm consists of two parts, generation of subtyping and equality constraints and their resolution.

 ## Generation of constraints